This Practice Directive defines service offering, requirements and provisions governing the use of Student E-mail Services provided by SF State.

-Matriculated Students (including CEL students) are eligible for student e-mail services.
-Graduated students may retain their student account or may request an email account through the Alumni Association.
+Matriculated Students as well as CEL students are eligible for student e-mail account services.
+Graduated students may request SF State e-mail forward-only services through the Alumni Association.

 Individual e-mail accounts are automatically provisioned for students.
 The account generated will be considered the individual’s primary e-mail account and will be used for official communication.

 An e-mail account will be suspended or deleted according to the following procedures:

 - Standard termination: Anyone who does not have current student status will receive notification that their account will be shut-down.
 The account owner must contact the Registrar to resolve any student status issues.

 - Violation of Responsible Use Practice Directive: as defined in Responsible Use

 - Disciplinary: ITS will handle the account based on Judicial Affairs or University Police Department direction.
 This will generally involve suspending, deleting or reassigning the account.